Programming-from-A-to-Z/A2Z-F20/07-cfg/README.md

 - An ITP project idea generator.
 - A knock knock joke generator.

 Something you might consider is pulling the "terminal" words for your grammar from an API or other data source.
 You are also welcome to explore generative visual art with Context Free Grammars basing your exercise off of the L-System material described above.
+Or what else can you generate from a Context-Free Grammar?
+Music?

 ## Add your assignment below via Pull Request